aaronleewk/JSON_Project/README.md

     - Recursion

   - Classification:
-    - If root node object consist of none or one attribute, it is an array [].
+    - If root node object consist of no attributes, it is an empty object { }.
-    - If root node object consist of more than one attribute, it is an object {}.
+    - If root node object consist of one or more attributes, it is an object containing child nodes { }.
-    - If child node object consist of no attributes, it is a null value and a leaf node.
+      - If child node object consist of no attributes, it is an empty object { } and a leaf node.
-    - If child node object consist of one attribute, AND the attribute type is a primitive or null, it is a value and a leaf node.
+      - If child node object consist of one attribute, AND the attribute type is a primitive or null, it is an object containing a primitive { key : primitive } and a leaf node.
-    - If child node object consist of one attribute, AND the attribute type is an object, it is an array [].
+      - If child node object consist of one attribute, AND the attribute type is an object, it is an object containing an object { key : { } }.
-    - If child node object consist of more than one attribute, AND all attribute types are primitives or null, it is an an array [] and a leaf node.
+      - If child node object consist of more than one attribute, AND all attribute types are primitives or null, it is an an object containing an object { key : { key : primitive, key : primitive } } and a leaf node.
-    - If child node object consist of more than one attribute, BUT NOT all attribute types are primitives or null, it is an object {}.
+      - If child node object consist of more than one attribute, BUT NOT all attribute types are primitives or null, it is an object containing objects { key : primitive, key : { key : primitive } }.
+    - Arrays are only present when an attribute is of array/list type.
+      - How to map empty JSON array [ ]?
+Declared list but uninitialised.
+      - How to start with JSON array, e.g. [ primitive, { structure } ]?

 4. Evaluation
   - JSON edge cases